Kong/docs.konghq.com/app/konnect/getting-started/app-registration.md

 ## Summary and next steps

 In this topic, you:
-* Enabled application registration for the service `example_service`.
+* Enabled application registration for the a service
-* From the Dev Portal, created an application and registered it against the `example_service`.
+* Created an application through the Dev Portal and registered it against your service
-* Generated an API key for the application and made a call using this key.
+* Generated an API key for the application and made a call using this key

 For next steps, check out some of the other things you can do in
 {{site.konnect_saas}}: